LonelyOrphan/100-days-of-code/log.md

 ### Day 22 - 12th November 2020 ~ Determined and motivated!

+Today I learned that you can put `return` statements into an if/else statement, so as to have multiple return options.
+I learned that switch statements are useful when there are many options to choose from.
+See code below for further info.

 Wrote card counting function on FCC.
 Here is my solution:

 ```js